Skip to content

 In this blog post, we will test the serial communication interfaces (RS232, RS422, RS485) of DSBOX-TX2NX.

 First, let's look over the IO connector.
-On the connector, there are 4 serial communication pins and 2 digital ground pins.
-When using serial communication interface always double check which ground pin you are using.
-You should use digital ground for serial communication applications.
+On the connector, there are 4 serial communication pins and 3 ground pins.

 To test all serial communication interfaces, open new terminal and install GtkTerm program for ease of use (make sure Ethernet cable is connected).
 Then run GtkTerm program with arguments.
 On host side, you can use TeraTerm or Putty for Windows; GtkTerm for Ubuntu OS.
 You can install GtkTerm with this terminal command: